dragomirdev/quantumsoilsolutions/README.md

 * The 4000 port can be changed in server.py (last line of code).
 * From the command line, start the security auth0 client with **python3 server.py**

+### To install necessary Python libraries, go to security/src and execute

+pip install -r requirements.txt

+### To start the Auth0 app, go to security/src and execute

+python3 server.py

-After the start you should see
+### After the start you should see

 ![Alt text](presentation/web/src/assets/images/auth0main.png?raw=true "Title")